 Pages that include bright.js can launch courses without contacting the web server that served them.
 They do this by connecting directly to Bright.

 This creates one issue on the browser side, which is that it doesn’t need to be able to connect to Bright to receive the page, but a networking issue between Bright and the page won’t manifest itself until a user launches a course.
+That is, connectivity between the browser and Bright is not checked until step 3 above.

 The net effect of this was user could get a ‘The Bright Server did not respond’ error on course launch, and the vast majority of times, this issue was local the user’s browser or network.
 They can connect to their web server, but not to Bright.